 Now, however, the market looks set to expand.
 "This may permit other vendors, particularly with less expensive offshore manufacturing, to integrate this technology and make it available at lower cost -- which should further spur acceptance," noted Bolaria.

 Alacritech has been at pioneer of TOE technology.
-The 1000x1 IPP uses Alacritech's patented SLIC (session layer interface card) technology, a data-path TCP offload technology, which enables the 1000x1 IPP ASIC to perform the CPU-intensive data movement while host software handles
+The 1000x1 IPP uses Alacritech's patented SLIC (session layer interface card) technology, a data-path TCP offload technology, which enables the 1000x1 IPP ASIC to perform the CPU-intensive data movement while host software handles TCP/IP connection management and errors.

 Alacritech uses a patented queue manager, custom VLIW protocol processors and programmable classification engines to perform TCP/IP and iSCSI processing at full line rate.
 (The company claims wire-speed throughput at less than 8% CPU utilization.)
 The company has a suite of software drivers available, including drivers for beta versions of Windows .Net, WHQL-certified Windows 2000 drivers, Linux 2.4 drivers, and a driver development kit for other operating environments.